Colinax/Fraggy-Backend-Theme/README.md

 ## Changelog

-### v1.5.0 - work in progress
+### v1.5.0 - released on 23.09.2016

  * Redesigned CKEditor
+ * Minified theme and workaround JavaScript files
- * Joined stylesheets together to one file
+ * Put together and minified vendor CSS files to one file
+ * Minified theme CSS file
  * Updated jQuery to v2.2.4
  * Updated Bootstrap to v3.3.7